Kabe0/rollup-plugin-typescript-projects/README.md

 If you want to link this project to your existing project, you can use `yarn link` which will create a symlink between the two projects.
-1. Run `yarn link` inside the typescript-plugin project.
+1. Run `yarn link` inside the rollup-typescript-plugin-projects project.
 This should create a message saying the project link and how to symlink
-2. Navigate to your other project, and run `yarn link typescript-plugin` which will link the project together.
+2. Navigate to your other project, and run `yarn link rollup-typescript-plugin-projects` which will link the project together.
 3. Run the steps as desired in 'How to set up a project' to get the typescript package included.

 ## How to set up a project